-- 1. Demonstrate different methods for impression taking. - 2.
-Demonstrate proficiency at study model fabrication used in specialty practice. - 3.
-Demonstrate fabrication of various dental appliances. - 4.
-Demonstrate fabrication of multi-unit provisional coverage. - 5.
-Discuss different types of cements and their uses in specialty practices. - 6.
-Demonstrate use of dental materials used in surgical specialties. - 7.
-Discuss and perform the duties of a clinical assistant in a specialty practice.
+- 1. Demonstrate different methods for impression taking with 90% accuracy. - 2.
+Create accurate study model fabrications within a specified timeframe. - 3.
+Fabricate various dental appliances according to given specifications. - 4.
+Fabricate multi-unit provisional coverage that meets clinical standards. - 5.
+Analyze different types of cements and their uses in specialty practices, demonstrating understanding through written assessments. - 6.
+Demonstrate the use of dental materials in surgical specialties with 85% accuracy. - 7.
+Perform the duties of a clinical assistant in a specialty practice, including setting up equipment and assisting with procedures, with 90% competency.